bestboyfriendrn/printf/README.md

-This is a group project by me and sinmi
+This is a group project by Ayomide and sinmi